khulnasoft/ThreatMatrix/docs/source/Advanced-Usage.md

 #### Plugins Params and Secrets

-From IntelX v4.1.0, Plugin Parameters and Secrets can be defined at the organization level, in the dedicated section.
+From ThreatMatrix v4.1.0, Plugin Parameters and Secrets can be defined at the organization level, in the dedicated section.
 This allows to share configurations between users of the same org while allowing complete multi-tenancy of the application.
 Only Owners and Admins of the organization can set, change and delete them.